gentooise/Ghostbuster/attacks/drk5/README.md

-Exercise 5: Pin Control Attack implementation with LKM.
+drk5: Pin Control Attack implementation with LKM.
 -------------------------------------------------------

 **NOT WORKING**: Needs investigations to figure out why, maybe some problem at hardware level to be fixed.